tarusharora/darter/README.md

 4. To integrate with database in order to save the scraped data in db and use that for analytics.

-5. To implement IP spoofing in case some company blocks our IP after some hits.
+5. To implement IP spoofing in case a company blocks our IP after some hits.

+6. To add authentication API to validate the requests.